keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 {% endhighlight %}
 </details>
 <br>
-Let's say that you know that the `addresses` array contains only two items at most and therefore you want to mark them as the primary and secondary address:
+Let's say that you know that the `addresses` array contains only two items at most, and therefore, you want to mark them as the primary and secondary addresses:

 {% highlight json %}
 "mappings": {